-The white coat has several different health issues that may appear in white Great Dane puppies that are not because of their color, but they are common in the white coats.
+The white coat has several different health issues that may appear in white Great Dane puppies that are not because of their color but are common in white coats.

 Are All White Great Danes Blind and Deaf?

-White Great Danes have a higher rate of health issues than other colors of the same breed, but it is a misconception that all with a white coat are born blind and deaf.
+White Great Danes have a higher rate of health issues than other colors of the same breed, but it is a misconception that all with white coats are born blind and deaf.

-AKC-approved breeders will only breed healthy dogs together to get litters of pups that are healthy.
+AKC-approved breeders will only breed healthy dogs together to get litters of healthy pups.

 Health issues can be handed down over many different generations of dogs and arise if the parents are not health screened before breeding them together.

 Which Coat and Color Patterns Can Produce White Great Danes?